How to Boost Shoe Comfort: Ways to Wear torturedSoles Anti-Slip Pads

 Did you know that you can customize the way you use torturedSoles to maximize your shoe comfort?

 The most common way to use the anti-slip pads are to place them directly on your skin with the adhesive where your heel meets your shoe to prevent rubbing and slipping.
-When used this way, the pads will stay in place for 4-6 hours.
+When used this way, the pads will stay in place for 4-6 hours (longer in most cases).

 If you are wearing socks or panty hose, you may still want to use torturedSoles.
 You can place the pad under or over socks or panty hose.
 The adhesive will stick to the surface it is placed on but won’t damage fabrics, so you can still wear your favorite shoes and outfits, with or without socks or panty hose.
 Wearing torturedSoles can be a huge comfort under socks and boots in the winter!